jespino/coval/README.rst

-CodVal: Code Valididator
+CoVal: Code Valididator
 ========================

-CodVal is a library to validate alphanumeric codes like IBAN, ISBN, SSN, Postal Codes, etcetera.
+CoVal is a library to validate alphanumeric codes like IBAN, ISBN, SSN, Postal Codes, etcetera.
 Is based on the Validate PHP Pear project and try to be an internacional library that have localized validations for countries internal codes like DNI in spain.